adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 1. [Wall Plugs](https://www.fibaro.com/en/products/wall-plug/) (Apple HomeKit edition) by Fibaro for powering the actuators and the circulation pump.
 1. Actuators which fit your underfloor heating manifold and which can be powered by the wall plugs.
 Note that your actuators need to be 230V so that they can be plugged into the wall plugs.
 12V actuators will require an adaptor.

 ... but you can probably make it work with most vendors (for items 2 & 3).
+You need:

-You need one "wireless temperature sensor" (with Tado you can actually add additional devices which can provide better readings for each room/underfloor heating zone), one "wall plug" and one "actuator" for each underfloor heating zone.
+1. One "wireless temperature sensor" (with Tado you can actually add additional devices which can provide better readings for each room/underfloor heating zone), one "wall plug".
+1. One "actuator"

+... for each underfloor heating zone.

 > Yes, I know that there is probably a smarter approach than using wall plugs, but I haven't been able to find a relay (e.g. something running [Tasmota](https://tasmota.github.io/docs/)) which fit my needs, specifically 230V for the pump control.
 And, yes - I have also written to Tado and suggested that they make a controller for underfloor heating, but so for I've had no luck in that direction.